-We are leveraging our RAP Platform to advance a pipeline of programs initially focused on metabolic and CNS disorders with validated disease biology and attractive potential market opportunities due to the significant unmet need of affected patients.
+We are leveraging our RAP Platform to advance a pipeline of programs initially focused on metabolic and CNS disorders with validated disease biology, significant unmet needs and large potential market opportunities.
 We retain exclusive, worldwide development and commercialization rights to all of our product candidates and preclinical programs.
-Our lead product candidates and programs include a product candidate currently in a Phase 1 clinical trial, CMP-CPS-001, for the treatment of UCDs, and a preclinical program, CMP-SYNGAP for the treatment of SYNGAP1-related disorders, for which we expect to initiate final GLP toxicology studies in 2025 to enable the filing of a clinical trial application.
+Our lead product candidates and programs include a product candidate currently in a Phase 1 clinical trial, CMP-CPS-001, for the treatment of UCDs, and two preclinical programs, CMP-FH for the treatment of heterozygous FH and CMP-SYNGAP for the treatment of SYNGAP1-related disorders, for which we expect to initiate final GLP toxicology studies in to enable the filing of a clinical trial application.